creatvie-introvert/wordweaver/README.md

   - Puzzle lovers looking for a new way to engage with crosswords.
   - Users of all ages who want a fun and educational browser-based game.

-By combining trivai with crosswords, WordWeaver engages users in a mentally reqarding experience that is equally suited for casual entertainment and light learning.
+By combining trivia with crosswords, WordWeaver engages users in a mentally challenging experience that is equally suited for casual entertainment and light learning.

 <!-- TODO: Insert final mockup screenshot here -->